-Large industrial projects for peat extraction destroyed valuable peat deposits in the vicinity and also influenced hydrological regime in some parts of the site.
-The most important detrimental impact at two sites (Red Bog, Zofinka) was caused in 70th and 80th by massive drainage of surrounding managed pine and spruce forests.
+b) in the surrounding area: Large industrial projects for peat extraction destroyed valuable peat deposits in the vicinity and also influenced hydrological regime in some parts of the site.
+The most important detrimental impact at two sites (Red Bog, Zofinka) was caused in 70th and a) List national and/or international category and legal status of protected areas, including boundary relationships with the Ramsar site:

+80th by massive drainage of surrounding managed pine and spruce forests.
 Deep drainage canals built along borders of conservation areas caused drainage and desiccation of the bog and a massive die-back of older Pinus rotundata trees that were not able to adapt to abrupt changes of a groundwater table.
 Bog pine die-back stopped and the situation improved in last five years.

-23. Conservation measures taken:
+27. Conservation measures taken: